 Many patients who suffer from bruxism wish to improve their smiles with veneers.
 In the past, this was risky.
 Dental porcelain was extremely hard.
 While hard material may seem like a good idea, we soon discovered that it’s not advisable to use porcelain that is harder than natural enamel.
 In fact, this hard material had the tendency to crack and chip under excessive pressure.
 This is the main reason why many patients don’t realize that veneers for grinders are now available.

-New technological advancements allow Dr. Fondriest to craft veneers for grinders.
-These special restorations match the tensile strength and wear of natural teeth.
+New technological advancements allow Dr. Fondriest to craft porcelain veneers for worn teeth.
+These special veneers for bruxers match the tensile strength and wear of natural teeth.
 As a result, this material wears and functions just like enamel.

 Crowns for Bruxers

-At Lake Forest Dental Arts, we offer several different types of crowns.
+We offer several different types of dental crowns.
 While some bruxism patients may benefit from eMax monolithic crowns, others may require something even stronger – PFM (porcelain-fused-to-metal) crowns.